 - Discontinuous running of the equipment to optimize production.
 This technique increases fault risks.

 Depth-setting activities may be more difficult due to well dimensions or deviations, making it challenging to get equipment to the desired depth.

 During this process, a decrease in bottom-hole pressure is possible, which can lead to a boost of drawdown and inflow.
 This process is often followed by the appearance of additional solids content and a large amount of free gas, leading to premature failure of standard equipment.

 A new solution, developed by engineers at Lex, is the JetESP artificial lift system, which consists of the UHS ESPTM and a jet pump mounted on one tubing string.
-The technology returns the separated gas from annular space to tubing, decrease annular and, consequently, bottom-hole pressures, thus producing the increased inflow.
+The technology returns the separated gas from the annular space to the tubing, decreasing annular and, consequently, bottom-hole pressures.
+This results in an increased inflow.

 The Ultra-High-Speed ESP with the PM Motor can rotate up to 12,000 rpm to produce a wide operating range, allowing the pump to maintain maximum performance within the set operating limits even faced with an unstable inflow.

 High rotating speeds cut down the length of the UHS ESPTM by three times compared to standard equipment.
 It also allows access to greater depths in deviated sections (including below the perforation zone) and brings the bottom-hole pressure down, consequently increasing the drawdown.
 Its modular design and hard alloys quadruple the resistance to solids compared to standard equipment.